sambolino/flarED/README.md

 ```
 where HE is altitude [km], with accepted int values between [50, 90].

+Here we introduce time delay Δt as time between the maximum of the SF Flux and
+maximum of the signal and electron density due to the ionosphere sluggishness.

+It can be presented by linear dependence on logarithm of X-ray flux
+`Δt= a + b*log(Ix)` where coefficients take values a = 0.45385 and b = -0.44863 and Ix<sub>max</sub>
+is X-ray flux at peak time.

 ## Output

 The output consists of a figure.png plot and a data_table.csv file,